 Noella holds a Bachelor of Science in Mechanical Engineering from the Kigali Institute of Science and Technology.

-Cecile became a member of the DOT team as an Intern in 2011, training community members in essential ICT, business and livelihood skills.
-As an Intern, Cecile proved to be dynamic, hardworking and creative, with great communication skills.
-She joined the communications team in 2012, and assists with the delivery of internal and external communications.
+Cecile became a member of the DOT team as a Youth Leader in 2011, training community members in essential ICT, business and livelihood skills.
+As a Youth Leader, Cecile proved to be dynamic, hardworking and creative, with great communication skills.
+She joined the communications team in 2012.
+She assists with the delivery of internal and external communications.
 She also supports planning and implementation of DOT festivals and special events.

 Before joining DOT Rwanda, Cecile worked as a Research Assistant at the National University of Rwanda Consultancy Bureau, giving her rich knowledge of local agriculture entrepreneurship.

-Cecile has a Bachelor of Science in Agricultural Economics and Agribusiness from the National University of Rwanda.
+Cecile has a Masters degree of Science in Rural development and Agribusiness from the National University of Rwanda.

 Sign up for occasional updates about DOT rwanda